 9. Clothing

-Any special clothing (e.g. a uniform or costume) that you need to do your job is tax-deductible.
+Any special clothing (e.g. a uniform or costume) needed to do your job is tax-deductible.

 10. Trade subscriptions

-The cost of membership of trade bodies or professional organisations is an allowable expenses, as is the cost of subscribing to professional publications.
+The cost of membership in trade bodies or professional organisations is an allowable expense, as is the cost of subscribing to professional publications.

 What is the tax-free trading allowance?